Tansu Biçer

 Tansu Biçer (born 4 July 1978) is a Turkish actor.

 Life and career

 Biçer was born on 4 July 1978 in Ankara.
 He is a graduate of Karşıyaka Şemikler High School in İzmir.
 He finished his studies at Anadolu University State Conservatory with a degree in theatre studies in 2001.
 Between 2001–2002, he worked at Theatre Anadolu.
 In 2002. he moved to Istanbul and helped with founding a theatre institution called Semaver Company.
 Upon moving to Istanbul, he started appearing in movies and TV series and also worked as a voice actor.
-For his role in the movie Küf in 2012, Biçer won the Best Supporting Actor award at the 49th Golden Orange Film Festival.
+For his role in the movie Mold in 2012, Biçer won the Best Supporting Actor award at the 49th Golden Orange Film Festival.
 In 2020, he had a recurring role in the Netflix original docudrama Rise of Empires: Ottoman.